Romania profile - Timeline

 1977 - Bucharest earthquake kills around 1,500 people.

-1985-86 - Austerity programme leads to food shortages and widespread power cuts.
+1985-86 - Austerity programme aimed at reducing foreign debt leads to food shortages and widespread power cuts.

 1987 - Army occupies power plants and crushes workers' demonstrations in Brasov.

-1989 December - Demonstrations in city of Timisoara against the harassment of a dissident ethnic-Hungarian priest, Laszlo Tokes, trigger bloody national uprising.
+1989 December - Demonstrations in city of Timisoara against the harassment of dissident priest Laszlo Tokes trigger bloody national uprising.

-Ceausescu and his wife Elena try to flee but are caught and then executed on Christmas Day.
+Ceausescu and his wife Elena try to flee but are caught and executed.

-1990 - Elections confirm Iliescu as head of state.
-New government of Prime Minister Petre Roman embarks on reform programme.
+1990 May - Government of Prime Minister Petre Roman embarks on economic and political reform programme.

-Student and opposition protests against the ex-communist leadership are crushed when 20,000 coal miners are brought in to stage a counter demonstration.
+June - Student and opposition protests against ex-communist leadership crushed when 20,000 miners are brought in to stage a counter demonstration.

 1996 - Centre-right election victory sweeps aside former communists.
 Emil Constantinescu elected president, Victor Ciorbea becomes prime minister.

 1997 - Economic reform programme announced.
-Securitate files opened.
+Securitate Communist-era secret police files opened.

 1999 January - Security forces prevent 10,000 miners striking over pay from entering Bucharest.